 This is a common dilemma with complications based on a variety of issues related to your relationship with your ex's family because there's a good chance you'll be in the position of having to say something to them.
 The fact that this is a sad time for those who loved her makes it even more difficult because you don't want to dredge up negative feelings from the past that will only compound the sadness.

 Splitting with your spouse has a rippling effect on the family, and there might be some leftover hard feelings that you want to avoid.
 This makes it difficult to know what to do when there is a funeral for a member of your former spouse's family.

 The key component in your decision of whether or not to attend your former mother-in-law's funeral should be based on your relationship with her, your former spouse, and the needs and desires of your children.
 If you aren't sure about what to do, try to have a conversation with your ex spouse.
 If that isn't possible, you should remain in the background and do whatever it takes not to pull attention from those close family members who are in mourning.

-In most instances, the answer to the question of whether or not to attend someone’s funeral is pretty clear in one’s heart.
+In many instances, the answer to the question of whether or not to attend someone’s funeral is clear.
 If you have to ask, and you are feeling the nudge to go, you should probably attend as long as it doesn't compound the grief of immediate family members.
 Most people attend a funeral out of respect and honor for the deceased, but you don't want to cause anguish among those in mourning.

 Angry or Bitter Divorce Considerations